gawdeparag/gawdeparag/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px"> Hi there!
+1. Ambitious learner and Programmer, currently working as **Associate Consultant** at **Capgemini India** and having **3.3 years** of experience in the IT industry.
+2. AWS Certified Cloud Practitioner (CLF-C01) keenly interested in Cloud, DevSecOps and Cyber Security.
 <!--
 **gawdeparag/gawdeparag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.